The Holly Hill Story

 The Beginning

 Ouita Papka and Chris Michel met on the first day of chef school at the Culinary Institute of America in Hyde Park, N.Y..
-Chris was a Long Island native; Ouita had moved to New York City from Lexington, Ky. to forge a future in the culinary world.
+Chris was a Long Island native; Ouita had moved to New York City from Lexington, Ky. to forge her future in the culinary world.

 Holly Hill Inn was the perfect fit for Ouita, whose cooking was founded upon using locally grown ingredients.
 “For me, as a young cook studying French and Italian cuisine, I realized their building blocks were local agricultural artisan products, and began to see the connections to our garden at home in Kentucky.
 From the very outset, written into our first business plan, we have differentiated ourselves by cooking what Kentucky farmers can grow.
 There can be no Kentucky cuisine without the Kentucky farmer.”

-Because good food deserves good wine, Chris created a wine list which has garnered the Wine Spectator Award of Excellence yearly since 2001.
-His hand-picked wine flights have complemented every menu served at Holly Hill and he frequently collaborates with winemakers to host select wine dinners.
 Kentucky’s bourbon whiskey also holds a place of prominence at Holly Hill Inn, as part of an extensive library and an ingredient in many signature dishes.
 While chef-in-residence at Woodford Reserve Distillery, Ouita developed a flavor wheel to illustrate how bourbon’s flavor components could be explored through using the spirit in cooking as well as pairing bourbon with particular ingredients for delicious combinations.

 The Evolution

-Ouita’s work continues to earn accolades from local and national fans.
-She has received multiple nominations from the James Beard Foundation for Best Chef Southeast and two nominations for Outstanding Restaurateur.
-Ouita is an alumna of the James Beard Chefs Boot Camp for Policy and Change, a collaborative effort to change the world’s food systems.
-Chris and Ouita’s restaurants are often featured in media such as The New York Times, Southern Living, Garden & Gun, CBS This Morning, Food Network and Cooking Channel.
+Chris and Ouita’s restaurants are often featured in The New York Times, Southern Living, Garden & Gun, CBS This Morning, Food Network and Cooking Channel.
 Ouita was also a guest judge on Bravo’s Top Chef Kentucky series.

-Ouita is a founding and current board member of FoodChain, a nonprofit in the heart of Lexington, KY, working to forge a link between the community and fresh food through education and the working example of a sustainable food system.
-She also serves on the board of The Hindman Settlement School, dedicated to improving lives in Central Appalachia by addressing critical issues surrounding literacy, food insecurity and access to the arts.
-She is a member of the Prichard Committee for Academic Excellence, a citizens’ advocate for improving Kentucky public education; and an elder at Midway Christian Church.
+Ouita is a founder and board member emerita of FoodChain, a nonprofit in the heart of Lexington, KY, working to forge a link between the community and fresh food through education and the working example of a sustainable food system.

 The Family